 “We prefer to not have any particular arrangements of our compositions,” Lena Bloch insists.
 “Jazz doesn’t have to be risk free – on the contrary, I think risk is a great factor!
 Because I trust the feeling, professionalism and experience of these people, risk and challenge only facilitate the result.
 The less safe we all feel, the better it is for the music.”

-Lena Bloch is an Israeli-American composer and band leader, based in New York City.
+Lena Bloch is a Russian-born saxophonist, composer and band leader, based in New York since 2008.
 She has been leading her own chamber groups, performing original music since 1990, in Israel, Europe and the US, including Red Sea Jazz Festival (Israel), Leverkusener Jazz Tage and Ingolstaedter Jazz Tage (Germany), Jazz Lent Maribor (Slovenia), Voronezh Jazz Festival (Russia), Washington Women In Jazz Festival, Vermont Jazz Center Festival, Temple Of The Arts Festival (United States).
-As a saxophonist she worked with Embryo, Steve Reid, Mala Waldron, Sumi Tonooka, Vishnu Wood, Harvey Diamond and many other American and international band leaders.
+As a saxophonist she worked with Embryo, Steve Reid, Mala Waldron, Roberta Piket, Sumi Tonooka, Vishnu Wood, Harvey Diamond and many other American and European band leaders.

 PRESS QUOTES AND LINKS TO ARTICLES

 “A marvelous example of the kind of empathy that underlies most great jazz.” – Glyn Pursglove, Music Web International (UK)

 “In spite of its complexity and its intricate layering the music is light as a feather in perception.
 It leaves such a deep impression that one is quickly tempted to listen to it again.” – Bernard Lefevre, Jazz Halo (Belgium)

 “The stunning thing about every performance here is the delicate blend of composed music and spontaneous invention” – Donald Elfman, New York City Jazz Record